telerik/ajax-docs/controls/editor/managing-content/content-filters.md

 There are two steps that you should take to implement a custom filter:

-1. Create a javascript function/class that implements one or more of the following filter methods -
+1. Create a JavaScript function/class that implements one or more of the following filter methods:

 	* **getDesignContent(content)** - Called when the editor is moving from some other mode to DESIGN mode

 	* **getHtmlContent(content)** - Called when the editor is moving from some other state to HTML mode

 	* **set_description(string)** - specifies a more detailed description for the module

 	* **set_name(string)** - specifies the name of the module

 	* **set_enabled(boolean)** - enable or disable the module depending on the boolean parameter

 	* **set_isDom(boolean)** - specifies whether the filter will work with DOM objects or String, e.g. the boolean parameter specifies whether the content parameter of the getHtmlContent(content) and getDesignContent(content) functions will return DOM objects or String.The filter used in the [Custom Content Filters demo](http://demos.telerik.com/aspnet-ajax/editor/examples/contentfilters/defaultcs.aspx) is of type string and converts the lowercase letters to uppercase

 	* **MyFilter.initializeBase(this)** - the initialization function of the module

-2. Register the filter with the editor.
+1. Register the filter with the editor.
 The best way to achieve this is to register an **OnClientLoad** function that instantiates the filter and adds it to the filters manager.

 ## Custom Filter Example